-The common particles causing the Mie scattering are: dust, pollen, smoke, and microscopic water droplets, that form clouds.
+The common particles causing the Mie scattering are dust, pollen, smoke, and microscopic water droplets, that form clouds.
 Mie scattering occurs mostly in the troposphere, especially in the atmospheric boundary layer, where often haze is observed.

 2. TYNDALL EFFECT

 Tyndal effect is similar both to Rayleigh Scattering and Mie Scattering.
 The similarity of the Tyndall effect to Rayleigh Scattering lies in the same law, where the intensity of scattered light depends on the fourth power of the frequency.
 As a result, blue light is scattered much more strongly than red light.
 This situation refers to particles in a colloid or very fine suspension.
-Tyndall scattering is more intensive than Rayleigh scattering due to bigger size particles involved.
+Tyndall scattering is more intensive than Rayleigh scattering due to the bigger size of particles involved.
 If the colloid particles are spheroid then the Tyndall effect can be analyzed in terms of the Mie scattering, which admits particle sizes in the rough vicinity of the wavelength of light.
 In Earth’s atmosphere, it refers to weather conditions, where Tyndall Effect can be noticed in foggy or dusty places, which is a good colloid.
 Sunlight passing through this colloid encounters the individual suspended particles, which scatter and reflect light.
 These individual suspended particles like water droplets make the headlight beam visible.
-The amount of scattering depends on the frequency of the light and density of the particles.
+The amount of scattering depends on the frequency of the light and the density of the particles.
 When are no small particles in the air then it is not possible to see a path of light, but when there are enough particles in the air you can see the path of light, that is reflected by them.
-We can observe it for example in mossy forest or dusty indoors (Pic.
+We can observe it for example in mossy forests or dusty indoors (Pic.
 8, 9).

 3. NON-SELECTIVE SCATTERING

-White clouds cool Earth by reflecting some sunlight up into outer space and they warm it bouncing some sunlight down to the surface (Kassinov et all., 2011).
+White clouds cool Earth by reflecting some sunlight up into outer space and they warm it by bouncing some sunlight down to the surface (Kassinov et all., 2011).

 The cloud cover affects the diffuse sky radiation.
-The flux of light is not wavelength-dependent because of the fact, that cloud droplets are larger than the light’s wavelength and scatter all colors approximately equally (Pic.
+The flux of light is not wavelength-dependent because the fact, that cloud droplets are larger than the light’s wavelength and scatter all colors approximately equally (Pic.
 16).

 This is the answer to why clouds are grey.
 Sometimes we can see grey clouds shaded by another white cloud floating on a higher level.
-Then less light is scattered, therefore cloud appears to be grey.
-Similar or even more noticeable effect we can see when a cloud grows thicker.
+Then less light is scattered, and therefore cloud appears to be grey.
+A similar or even more noticeable effect we can see when a cloud grows thicker.
 Then more sunlight is reflected from it and less light can penetrate through it (Pic.
 17-20).
 Since little sunlight reaches the underside of the cloud, less light is scattered and the cloud base appears grey.
-Moreover (especially in cumulus clouds case) water droplets near the cloud base grow larger being in effect more effective absorber and less effective scatterer more sunlight is either reflected or absorbed before reaching the cloud base.
+Moreover (especially in the cumulus clouds case) water droplets near the cloud base grow larger being in effect a more effective absorber and less effective scatterer more sunlight is either reflected or absorbed before reaching the cloud base.
 For an observer on the ground below the cloud, the base can look dark grey before the rain begins to fall.